We catalyze performance-based water management through technology, education, and policy advising.

 Richael holds a B.S. in civil engineering and M.S. degrees in agricultural economics and environmental engineering from the University of Illinois at Urbana-Champaign.

 In addition to his role at Mammoth Water, Nick is the Director of Policy at the Robert B. Daugherty Water for Food Institute at the University of Nebraska, as well as an associate professor of agricultural economics.

 Nick holds a bachelor’s in geology from Oxford University, a master’s in geology from the University of Southern California, and a master’s and Ph.D. in agricultural and resource economics from the University of California-Berkeley.

 Alexander holds a B.S. in natural resource economics from the University of Nebraska, Lincoln and a Master of Environmental Science & Management in water resource management and economics from the University of California, Santa Barbara.

 University of Nebraska

 We’re grateful to these organizations for their help in accelerating our company.

-Our business is based on applied research funded by the National Science Foundation, the United States Department of Agriculture, and the University of Illinois.
+Mammoth Water is a Techstars-backed company in partnership with The Nature Conservancy.
+Our company is based on research funded by the National Science Foundation, US Department of Agriculture, and the University of Illinois.